 We will no longer be infants, tossed back and forth by the waves, and blown here and there by every wind of teaching and by the cunning and craftiness of people in their deceitful scheming~ Ephesians 4:14 NIV

-It is possible to be busy all day without accomplishing anything of any significance.
-We can read an entire book without comprehending a single word of it.
-We can listen intently to what someone is saying and not hear what they are saying.
-It is even possible to live a long life without experiencing the joy and fullness of being truly alive (John 5:39-40).
+It is possible to be super busy and not accomplish anything of any significance.
+A person can listen and still not hear a word the other person is saying.
+It is even possible to live life without experiencing the joy and fullness of being truly alive (John 5:39-40).

-Christian people are ultimately responsible before God for their own growth (Galatians 6:4-5, 1stPeter 2:2, Hebrews 5:11-13).
-We cannot grow unless we commit to doing these five things:
+Christians are responsible for their own growth (Galatians 6:4-5, 1st Peter 2:2, Hebrews 5:11-13).
+Spiritual Growth simply cannot happen unless we commit to the following five behaviors:

-At the root of most spiritual immaturity is a sinful behavior or attitude that we simply don’t want to let go of.
-Sins like gossip, bitterness, addiction to drugs or alcohol, anger, backbiting, and lust are just a few of the attitudes and behaviors that will keep us from growing-up spiritually.
-Growth comes naturally when we make a regular practice of self-examination and repentance (1stCorinthians 11:28, 2ndCorinthians 13:5, Matthew 3:8, Luke 13:3, Acts 3:19).
+At the root of most spiritual immaturity is a sinful behavior or attitude that we love too much to let go of.
+Sins like gossip, lust, bitterness, addiction to drugs or alcohol, anger and backbiting are a few of the attitudes and behaviors that will keep a person from growing-up spiritually.
+Growth comes naturally when we deliberately choose to make a regular practice of self-examination and letting go of the behaviors and attitudes that hold us back from becoming like Jesus and loving others well (Hebrews 12:1, 1st Corinthians 11:28, 2nd Corinthians 13:5, Matthew 3:8, Luke 13:3, Acts 3:19).

-Own our junk-
+Owning our junk-